cables-gl/cables_electron/README.md

 - `--fullscreen` open editor in fullscreen window on start
 - `--maximize-renderer` maximize the renderer to window size on start
-- `--force-igpu` force using integrated GPU when there are multiple GPUs available (also keeps the Chromium GPU blocklist enabled)
+- `--force-igpu` force using integrated GPU when there are multiple GPUs available
-- `--dont-force-dgpu` do NOT force using discrete GPU (on Linux also keeps the Chromium GPU blocklist enabled)
+- `--force-dgpu` force using discrete GPU (on Linux with NVIDIA also ignores the Chromium GPU blocklist, may be unstable)
+- `--dont-force-dgpu` do NOT force using discrete GPU (cancels `--force-dgpu`)

 ## Builds